SWEGroup39/GatorChatApp/API_Documentation.md

 - The **"Get Conversation"** function must have a valid conversation that exists in the database, or else "Conversation not found." will be returned.
 - If the **"Get ALL Messages/Get ALL Deleted Messages"** function cannot locate any messages, then a message describing how no messages were found will be returned.
 - An **Internal Server Error** will be returned if there are errors regarding the database connection or the query itself.
-- Otherwise, the message(s) will be returned along with a successful console log message.
+- If all requirements are met, the message(s) will be returned along with a successful console log message.
 ---

 <a id="DELETE_Messages"></a>